ChrisBushman/tiger-claude/README.md

 - Create a new key (starts with `sk-ant-`)
 - Save it securely!

-### 2. Transfer Files to PowerBook
+### 2. Transfer Files to Mac

-Copy these files to your PowerBook:
+Copy these files to your Mac:
 - `claude_powerbook.py` - The main client
 - `BUILDING.md` - OpenSSL build guide (if not done yet)